seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

-After the LICM pass, the module verifier runs (which is automatically added by the :program:`opt` tool), which uses the dominator set to check that the resultant LLVM code is well formed.
+After the LICM pass, the module verifier runs (which is automatically added by the :program:`opt` tool), which uses the dominator set to check that the resultant LLVM37 code is well formed.
 After it finishes, the dominator set information is destroyed, after being computed once, and shared by three passes.

 Lets see how this changes when we run the :ref:`Hello World
-<writing-an-llvm-pass-basiccode>` pass in between the two passes:
+<writing-an-llvm37-pass-basiccode>` pass in between the two passes:

 .. code-block:: console